BozhidarN7/budget-tracker/docs/savings-goal-card.md

 ### Authoring notes

 - Ensure the backend (or mock data) contains a "Monthly" goal so the component can highlight the correct record.
+- Edits only mutate the specific month record shown in the card, so historical monthly goals stay immutable unless explicitly opened via the goals list.
 - Month switching is handled upstream by the budget context; consumers only need to render the card.
 - When duplicating the card into new surfaces, prefer importing the component instead of recreating the data glue so analytics and copy stay in sync.